 Watch: White House Unveils Coronavirus Guidelines On Path To Reopening The Country

-The White House convened a briefing for Thursday at which President Trump is unveiling his vision for plotting a course out of the coronavirus disaster and back to normal.
+The White House convened a briefing Thursday at which President Trump is unveiling his vision for plotting a course out of the coronavirus disaster and back to normal.

 Trump also spoke via teleconference with the governors of the 50 states earlier Thursday to outline his plan for the way they'll proceed with re-opening and normalization.